crownstack-guidelines/crownstack-guidelines/_posts/2017-06-24-firebase-database.md

 ---

 Realtime Database is one of the most important features of App development nowadays.
 It is required to handle data synchronization between client and server.
-It's much challenging to create a mobile app that allows the user to access data from any device.
+It's challenging to create a mobile app that allows the user to access data from any device.
 We need to create API or web services to handle this.
-All of these challenges can fulfill by using `Firebase Realtime Database`.
+All of these challenges can be fulfilled by using `Firebase Realtime Database`.

 ### Firebase Realtime Database